mikeypl0001/13th-Age/README.md

 7. Save abilities as int[] yes!

-8. Create ERRORS FOR BAD TYPE INS UnknownRace Error For Player

-formatText change - to _ & double check it not working with "DEX"
+8. formatText change - to _ & double check it not working with "DEX"